-- 1) Notice of a Design Review, submission of a Completed Application, or a Public Hearing shall be given by the Board to the abutters and the Applicant by certified mail, mailed at least ten (10) days prior to the submission.
-The public will be given notice at the same time, by posting at the Canaan Town Hall and the Canaan Post Office, and publication in the Valley News. - 2) The notice shall give the date, time, and place of the Board meeting at which the Application or other item(s) will be formally submitted to the Board, shall include a general description of the proposal which is to be considered, and shall identify the Applicant and the location of the proposal. - 3) If the notice for the public hearing was included in the notice of submission or any prior notice, additional notice of the public hearing is not required.
+- Notice of a Design Review, submission of a Completed Application, or a Public Hearing shall be given by the Board to the abutters and the Applicant by certified mail, mailed at least ten (10) days prior to the submission.
+The public will be given notice at the same time, by posting at the Canaan Town Hall, Canaan Town website, and the Canaan Post Office.
+The planning board shall also notify at the same time holders of conservation, preservation, or agricultural preservation restrictions, and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on any plat.
+For those proposals in which any structure or proposed building site will be within 500 feet of the top of the bank of any lake, pond, river, or stream, the planning board shall also notify the department of environmental services by first class mail at the same time that notice is provided to abutters.
+Notice may also be provided in any periodic communication regularly employed by the town for community outreach. - 2) The notice shall give the date, time, and place of the Board meeting at which the Application or other item(s) will be formally submitted to the Board, shall include a general description of the proposal which is to be considered, and shall identify the Applicant and the location of the proposal. - 3) If the notice for the public hearing was included in the notice of submission or any prior notice, additional notice of the public hearing is not required.
 Additional notice is not required of an adjourned session of a hearing provided that the date, time, and place of the adjourned session was made known at the prior meeting.